Honors in Criminal Justice Research

 1. Promote honors research opportunities and experiences;

-3. Permit students to apply classroom knowledge in research-rich environments; and
+4. Allow undergraduate students to apply classroom knowledge in research rich environments;

 In doing so, this program offers mentorship to students in developing their knowledge, skills and abilities in honors research that are fitting for graduate school and careers in evidence-based practices.
-To achieve the Honors in Criminal Justice Research designation on their transcripts, students need to meet the eligibility, application and program requirements.
+To achieve the Honors in Criminal Justice Research designation on their transcripts, students need to meet the eligibility standards, satisfy the program requirements, and complete the deliverables specified below.

 Eligibility Requirements

-2. Progress toward satisfying the criminal justice major (15 credits completed at the time of application);
+1. Progress toward satisfying the criminal justice major (9 credits completed at time of application, with 6 of those credits coming from the courses listed in #2);

 Application Requirements